 The Calculus of Legal Tests for Insanity

-In jurisdictions that allow the insanity defense, judges and juries must apply the relevant legal test.
-The structure of all such tests requires three findings by the trier of fact.
-First, there is a predicate mental condition from which the defendant must have been suffering at the time of the offense.
-In the M’Naghten formulation above, the requisite condition is a “disease of the mind.”
-More modern formulations reference the presence of “mental disease or defect” or similar language.
-It is important to note that in virtually all formulations, the legal definition for the predicate mental condition is neither highly precise nor tied explicitly to clinically recognized categories of mental illness or other mental impairments.
-(It is the case, however, that in many jurisdictions certain clinical conditions are explicitly barred by law as a basis for an insanity defense, most commonly (a) states of intoxication due to voluntarily consumed drugs or alcohol and (b) “disorders” defined almost exclusively on the basis of a history of antisocial behavior, such as antisocial personality disorder or sociopathy.)
+First, there is a requirement that the defendant was suffering from a predicate mental condition at the time of the offense.
+In the M’Naghten formulation mentioned earlier, the essential condition is a “disease of the mind.”
+More contemporary formulations use language such as the presence of a “mental disease or defect.”
+It’s important to emphasize that, in almost all legal formulations, the definition of the predicate mental condition is not highly precise and is not explicitly tied to clinically recognized categories of mental illness or other mental impairments.
+However, it’s worth noting that many jurisdictions explicitly prohibit certain clinical conditions as a basis for an insanity defense.
+These typically include states of intoxication resulting from voluntarily consumed drugs or alcohol and conditions primarily defined based on a history of antisocial behavior, such as antisocial personality disorder or sociopathy.

 Clinical Assessment of Criminal Responsibility